RobDoan/unit-test/README.md

   end
 ```

-- State-based testing: is about verifying the state of the system after an operation is complete
+- **State-based testing**: is about verifying the state of the system after an operation is complete

 Example: